 If you do opt to take the beach club route, don’t forget to acknowledge your neighbors.
 Italians are super nice!
 Start with a “buongiorno” and then take it from there…you might just have a new friend!

 Usually, you can indeed rent umbrellas and sun beds on the public beaches, and there is always someone selling beach umbrellas.
 The public beaches fill up and get crowded fast, so it’s highly likely you’ll be sitting practically on top of the people next to you.
 They’re not like the vast sand expanses of Long Island or New Jersey that I grew up frequenting.
-I have only ever seen three tents pitched on a public beach in Italy, but they look nice…they’re not eyesores like those shantytown like setups you might see on Amaghanessett Beach.
+I have only ever seen three tents pitched on a public beach in Italy, but they looked nice…they weren’t eyesores like those shantytown-like setups you might see on Amaghanessett Beach.
 (I saw one on Instagram recently that should have been illegal!)

 My most favorite thing about the beaches in Italy is that all women wear bikinis!
 I am not perfectly toned nor will I ever be, so in the U.S., I always had a fear of wearing a bikini because society placed such a strong emphasis on “rock solid bikini bodies”.
-Since I never conformed to the standards found in magazines, I believed that although I’ve always been slender, my body wasn’t suitable for a bikini since I wasn’t super fit, so I always opted for tankinis with boy short bottoms.
+As summer approaches, pretty much every magazine cover always had something about getting a “bikini body” in an impossible to miss font size and color.
+Since my body never conformed to those standards, I believed that although I’ve always been slender, my body wasn’t suitable for a bikini since I wasn’t super fit, so I always opted for tankinis with boy short bottoms.
 In Italy, all women have bikini bodies and that’s a beautiful thing!
 A one-piece that covers your love handles attracts more attention to you simply because it’s a one-piece than a two-piece that reveals any loose bits.
 I’m just sayin’….